-- What consumer trends have impacted the category over the past year? - How have promotional strategies (both in terms of price and marketing) evolved? - How have individual retailers' strategies impacted the market? - How has merchandising changed in the market? - What impact has own-label had on branded players? - What's next for the category?
+- What consumer trends have impacted the category over the past year? - How have promotional strategies (both in terms of price and marketing) evolved? - How have individual retailers' strategies impacted the market? - How has merchandising changed in the market? - What's next for the category?